James Hutchinson (musician)

-James Hutchinson (born January 24, 1953) is an American session bassist best known for his work with Bonnie Raitt.
-Though his work takes him nearly everywhere he primarily resides in Studio City, Los Angeles, CA and Haiku-Pauwela, Hawaii.
+James "Hutch" Hutchinson (born January 24, 1953) is an American session bassist best known for his work with Bonnie Raitt.
+Though his work takes him nearly everywhere he primarily resides in Studio City, Los Angeles, California, and Haiku-Pauwela, Hawaii.

-Hutchinson has worked on hundreds of recordings with artists as diverse as Willie Nelson, Joe Cocker, Ryan Adams, Bryan Adams, Jackson Browne, Ruth Brown, Charles Brown, Al Green, B.B.
-King, Earl King, The Neville Brothers, The Doobie Brothers, Ringo Starr, Ziggy Marley and many more.
+Hutchinson has worked on hundreds of recordings, films and television shows and with artists as diverse as Willie Nelson, Joe Cocker, Ryan Adams, Jackson Browne, Ruth Brown, Charles Brown, Al Green, B. B. King, Earl King, The Neville Brothers, The Doobie Brothers, Ringo Starr, Ziggy Marley, Ozzy Osbourne and many more.

 Career

 Early years

 Hutchinson attended some classes at Berklee College of Music in the late 1960s.
 He always had an affinity for music and practiced various instruments as a child.
 After seeing Wilson Pickett's band, at age 12, he focused on the bass.
 His talent and drive allowed him the opportunity to play in a variety of New England bands throughout high school.

 With his mother's blessing, he moved to San Francisco after completing high school.
-He eventually met John Cipollina of Quicksilver Messenger Service and Mickey Hart of the Grateful Dead.
-He participated in many sessions at Mickey's Ranch.
+He eventually met John Cipollina (of Quicksilver Messenger Service) and Mickey Hart (of the Grateful Dead).
 Hutchinson joined Cipollina's band, Copperhead.
 He recorded an album with them in 1973 on Columbia Records.
 Later, he played in Link Wray's band with Copperhead drummer, David Weber, and performed with both Wray and Cipollina.

 Breakthrough

 While living in Guatemala, Hutchinson worked in a multitude of Central American studios.
 He and violinist Sid Page formed a Latin jazz fusion group called The Point.
 After he brought the band to Austin, Texas, they would win Jazz Group of the year at the Austin Music Awards in 1977.

 Meanwhile, in Austin in 1975, he was introduced to The Meters by a mutual friend.
 He later got a call from Charles and Art Neville about playing with their new band.
 He then moved to New Orleans and joined The Neville Brothers Band.
-While playing with the Neville Brothers on the Rolling Stones 1981 Tattoo You, tour he started a friendship with keyboardist Ian McLagan who introduced him to Bonnie Raitt in 1982.
-He moved to Los Angeles in 1983 and joined her band after her previous bassist left right before a tour.
+While playing with the Neville Brothers on the Rolling Stones' Tattoo You tour (1981), he started a friendship with former Faces keyboardist Ian McLagan (who was then playing with The Rolling Stones) who shortly thereafter introduced him to Bonnie Raitt in New Orleans in 1982.
+He moved to Los Angeles in 1983 and joined her band after her previous bassist left days before a tour.
 He has been playing and recording with her ever since, contributing to every recording of hers since Nine Lives.

 In 1992, while working in the studio with Bryan Adams in Paris, Hutchinson was invited by producer Don Was and Mick Jagger to head to Ron Wood's farm and studio in County Kildare, Ireland, to play and work on demos for the Voodoo Lounge record which he did as reported in the New York Post.